EdbertChan/AndroidBoilerPlateLibrary/README.md

 Sample App (For demo purposes):<br>
 https://github.com/EdbertChan/AndroidBoilerPlateLibraryDemoApp

 <b>Philosophy:</b> People don't have time/want to read boring documentation.
-People code now, ask how it works when they make mistakes.
+People code now, ask how it works when they make mistakes then say the documentation sucks when they can't solve it in 10 minutes.

 <b>Libraries required (no gradle provided):</b><br>
 me.grantland.widget.autofittextview:<br>